christopher-fuller/mongoid_restful_api/README.md

 ### Production Deployment Workflow

-Before deploying to production, all of the application's APIs need to be backed by actual models and controllers.
+Before deploying to production, set the Mongoid setting `allow_dynamic_fields` to `false` and then ensure all of the application's APIs are backed by actual models and controllers.

-First remove `mongoid_restful_api_wildcard_routes` from the application's routes file and just follow normal Rails application development practices.
+Remove `mongoid_restful_api_wildcard_routes` from the application's routes file and just follow normal Rails application development practices.

-Meaning, for each of the application's APIs, add `resources` routes, create a corresponding controller, extending the `MongoidRestfulApiController` base class, and create an actual Mongoid model.
+Meaning, for each of the application's APIs, add resourceful routes, create a corresponding controller, extending the `MongoidRestfulApiController` base class, and create an actual Mongoid model.

 Example Routes: